-The application of these key considerations gives rise to two levels of materiality for the Group, the quantum and purpose of which are tabulated below.
+The application of these key considerations gives rise to 2 levels of materiality for the Group, the quantum and purpose of which are tabulated below.

-Materiality measure Purpose Basic and key considerations Quantum (£) Financial statement Assessing whether the financial statements as a whole present Based on 1.5% of an adjusted net asset value considering: 10,100,000 materiality a true and fair view The nature of the investment portfolio and the level of judgement inherent in the valuation The expected level of gearing in the portfolio Specific materiality - classes of transactions and balances which impact on the realised return Assessing those classes of transactions, balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
-10% of profit before tax for the year excluding unrealised valuation movements 4,200,000
+Materiality Measure Purpose Basic and Key Considerations Quantum (£) Financial statement materiality Assessing whether the financial statements as a whole present a true and fair view Based on 1.5% of net asset value The nature of the investment portfolio and the level of judgement inherent in the valuation The level of gearing in the portfolio 17,100,000 Specific materiality - classes of transactions and balances which impact on the realised return Assessing those classes of transactions, balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+10% of profit before tax for the year excluding unrealised valuation movements 4,500,000